Chile

 24 hours in advance.
 When foreign vessels navigate internal waters of the Chilean

-CHILREP is a ship reporting system established with the following objectives:
+CHILREP is a vessel reporting system established with the following objectives:

 - to limit the time between the loss of a vessel and the initiation of search and rescue action, in cases where no distress signal is sent